-The complete guide to how we use a NAS backup workflow to protect our photos and videos.
+The complete guide to how we use a NAS backup workflow to protect our photos and videos, and what system we use.

 Back in 2014 we bought ourselves a little point-and-shoot camera to document our most ambitious adventure to date: Travelling from Thailand to South Africa without flying.